startxfr/sxcm/docs/4-cluster-resources.md

 ## Read commands

-This group of command are readonly command available for micro and macro information of the cluster resources installed into your environment.
+This group of command are **readonly** command available for micro and macro information of the cluster resources installed into your environment (**shared or personnal**)

 ### List availables